T&S #2: A Rationale for Uncaught Spam in UGVC

 |---|---|

-| Spammer-driven Approach Reasons | The spammer community and thus activities have grown.
-The spammer has developed novel, adversarial approaches.
-The spammer has identified grey areas in a platform's policies. |
+| Spammer-driven Approach Reasons | The spammer community and thus activities have grown. |